daltonpurnell/MobileExamples/iOS/FrameReady/README.md

 # iOS FrameReady API Example

 ### Building ###
-* Ensure iOS SDK has been cloned: run `git-submodule-setup.sh` in the repository root folder
+1) Make sure you have `git-lfs` installed
+2) Inside project folder run `pod install`
+-- The SDK is in a [private repository](https://github.com/PhenixRTS/iOSSDK).
+In case the SDK is not downloaded correctly, please confirm that you have access to the repository.
-* Open Xcode project `FrameReady.xcodeproj`
+3) Open Xcode workspace file (`.xcworkspace` extension)
-* Build and Run!
+4) Build and Run!

 ### What does it do? ###
 * Opens local user media stream (`PhenixPCastExpress.getUserMedia`)